Directed

 every turn.
 His most frustrating mystery is why so many want to know

 if Danemore said anything before he died.
 Sometime after the funeral, in all her feigned sweetness, Dominique pays Danemore's estate representative a visit to request a sealed document.
-But she permitted only to verify that it is sealed.
-He opens the safe and the screen fades to black.
-For a second I thought I passed out.
+But she is permitted only to verify that it is sealed.
+He opens the safe, and the screen fades to black.
+For a second, I thought I passed out.
 Mitchum stumbles upon another dead body.

 In an

-effort to unravel the two recent deaths, he sets off for Stockholm to
+effort to unravel the two recent deaths, Mitchum sets off for Stockholm to

 meet a man associated with Danemore.
 Unfortunately, the man is no longer living.
 His daughter, Brita, is there to greet